shamitahmed/CS-E7770-AIforMediaArtandDesign-matchingGame/README.md

+User Generated Content Creation using Generative AI This is my project submission for the AI for Media, Art, and Design (CS-E7770) course at Aalto University in 2024.

 Setting Up Your OpenAI Account
 To use the OpenAI API, you need to have an OpenAI account.
 Follow these steps to create an account and generate an API key:

 1. Go to https://openai.com/api and sign up for an account